nunhes/vuepress-w-themehope/src/posts/intro-js.md

 ### 16.2.`for`

-A segunda estrutura de bucle moi importante en JavaScript é o **bucle for** .
+A segunda estrutura de bucle, moi importante en JavaScript, é o bucle **for** .

-Usamos a `for`palabra clave e pasamos un conxunto de 3 instrucións: a inicialización, a condición e a parte de incremento.
+Usamos a palabra clave `for` e pasamos un conxunto de 3 instrucións: a inicialización, a condición e a parte de incremento.

 Exemplo: